main image

 Here are some quick facts about small claims court:

-Who can represent you in small claims court? | Small claims courts were intended to allow individuals to file, and represent themselves without the need for a lawyer.
-Some small claims courts, like California small claims, don’t even allow lawyers to represent individuals at the initial small claims hearing. |
+Some small claims courts, like California Small Claims, don’t even allow lawyers to represent individuals at the initial small claims hearing.

 * Make sure the HOA is the right entity to sue for your issue.
 We often see clients get confused about who they need to sue for their claims.
-Check out our guides on suing landlords, and property managers to see what types of lawsuits are filed against them.
+Check out our guides on suing landlords and property managers to see what types of lawsuits are filed against them.